Internet-Draft OAuth Mission Cross-Domain August 2026

 Two roles carry the model.
 The Mission Issuer (the Mission's issuer) remains the only party that creates, holds, and gates the Mission.
 A Resource AS honors a Mission it did not issue: it validates the projected grant, applies its own local policy, and mints its own tokens, preserving the Mission binding unchanged.
 A Resource AS is never the Mission Issuer.

 This document is the Cross-Domain capability named by the base profile's conformance model ([I-D.draft-mcguinness-oauth-mission], Section "Conformance").
-The capability is OPTIONAL: a deployment whose Missions never leave their issuing AS does not implement this document, and the base profile is complete without it.
+The capability is optional: a deployment whose Missions never leave their issuing AS does not implement this document, and the issuance profile is complete without it.

 3. Conventions and Terminology